Hopkinton, Massachusetts

 Hopkinton is a town in Middlesex County, Massachusetts, United States, 25 mi west of Boston.
 The town is best known as the starting point of the Boston Marathon, held annually on Patriots' Day each April, and as the headquarters for the Dell EMC corporation.
+As of the 2020 census, the town had a population of 18,758, a population growth rate faster than any other municipality in the commonwealth.

-At the 2020 census, the town had a population of 18,758.
-The U.S. Census recognizes a village within the town known as Woodville, reporting a population of 2,651 as of the 2020 census.
+The U.S. Census recognizes the central village within the town as a census-designated place, with a population of 2,651 at the 2020 census.
+Hopkinton also includes the village of Woodville, which was established as a historic district in 2005.

 History

 The Town of Hopkinton was incorporated on December 13, 1715.
 Hopkinton was named for an early colonist of Connecticut, Edward Hopkins, who left a large sum of money to be invested in land in New England, the proceeds of which were to be used for the benefit of Harvard University.
-The trustees of Harvard purchased 12 500 acres of land from the Native American residents with money from the fund and incorporated the area, naming it in honor of its benefactor.
+The trustees of Harvard purchased 12,500 acres of land from the Native American residents with money from the fund and incorporated the area, naming it in honor of its benefactor.

 Grain was the first production crop grown in the area, while fruit and dairy industries were developed later.
 Agriculture predominated until 1840 when the boot and shoe industries were introduced into the town.
 By 1850 eleven boot and shoe factories were established in Hopkinton.
 Fires in 1882 and the migration of those industries to other parts of the country eliminated these industries from Hopkinton.

 There are 215 Hopkinton properties listed in the State Register of Historic Places.
 The majority, 187, are located within the Cedar Swamp Archaeological District in Hopkinton and Westborough.
 The properties are also listed in the National Register of Historic Places.

 Twenty-three properties are included within the Hopkinton Center Historic District, a local historic district which comprises properties around the Town Common, on East Main St. and the south side of Main St. The district was expanded in 2000 to include the Town Hall and in 2001 to include Center School.
 The Hopkinton Supply Company Building on Main St., located slightly west of the district, is listed in the National Register of Historic Places.
 Former factory worker housing in the center of town, contrasted against the more rural areas surrounding it, are visual reminders of Hopkinton's past.